glic3rinu/passlib/docs/new_app_quickstart.rst

-Need to quickly get password hash support added into your new application, and don't have time to wade through pages of documentation, comparing and constrasting all the different schemes?
+Need to quickly get password hash support added into your new application, and don't have time to wade through pages of documentation, comparing and contrasting all the different schemes?
 Read on...

 Really Quick Start
 ==================